jeroenooms/opencpu-pages/_posts/2014-06-23-scoring-engine.md

 ## Extra credit: performance optimization

 When using a scoring engine based on OpenCPU in production, it is worthwile configuring your server to optimize performance.
 In particular, we can add our package to the `preload` field in the `/etc/opencpu/server.conf` file on the OpenCPU cloud server.
 This will automatically load (but not attach) the package when the OpenCPU server starts, which eliminates package loading time from the individual scoring requests.
+In our example this is important because `tvscore` depends on the `mgcv` package, which takes about 2 seconds to load.

 Note that R does *not* load LazyData objects when the package loads.
 Hence, `preload` in combination with lazy loading of data might not have the desired effect.
 When using `preload`, make sure to design your package such that all data gets loaded when the package loads [(example)](https://github.com/opencpu/tvscore/blob/master/R/onLoad.R).